-Penalties: If you fail to turn in your assignment by the first submission deadline you will incur an automatic 25% deduction to your mark and you forfeit your right to turn in a revision.
+Penalties: If you fail to turn in the review article assignment (or you turn in an incomplete assignment) by the first submission deadline you will incur an automatic 25% deduction to your mark and you forfeit your right to turn in a revision.
 Your reduced mark will account for 25% of your final grade.
 Assignments turned in more than 24 hours after the deadline will receive an automatic grade of 0 for 25% of your final grade.
+For revisions, you must turn in your original submission with your revised paper.
+Any revision turned in after this deadline (or a revision without your original submission), will not be graded and your mark on your first submission will stand.